andrewharabor/pydeepnet/README.md

 model.evaluate(x_test, y_test)
 ```

 That being said, comparing my "library" to [TensorFlow](https://www.tensorflow.org/), which is made for large-scale deep learning applications, may be a bit unfair.
-PyNet's sluggish performance makes sense given that it is all in native Python (despite computations with [NumPy](https://numpy.org/)) and considering that everything was written from scratch, 97% accuracy is not terrible.
-A machine more powerful than my laptop would allow for a more complex architecture and with some hyperparameter tuning, PyNet could likely achieve closer to 99% accuracy.
+PyDeepNet's sluggish performance makes sense given that it is all in native Python (despite computations with [NumPy](https://numpy.org/)) and considering that everything was written from scratch, 97% accuracy is not terrible.
+A machine more powerful than my laptop would allow for a more complex architecture and with some hyperparameter tuning, PyDeepNet could likely achieve closer to 99% accuracy.

 ## Limitations

-As stated multiple times already, PyNet is not intended to be used as a library, even though this repository is structured like a Python package.
+As stated multiple times already, PyDeepNet is not intended to be used as a library, even though this repository is structured like a Python package.
 The goal of this project was for me to deepen my understanding of neural networks by implementing one from scratch.
 Framing it as a package allowed me to consider the structure of the code and input validation though the main focus was on the machine learning concepts.
-That being said, here are some limitations with this project and concrete TODOs in order to turn PyNet into an actual package:
+That being said, here are some limitations with this project and concrete TODOs in order to turn PyDeepNet into an actual package:

 - **Limitation #1:** _Python is slow._ [NumPy](https://numpy.org/) was used for all linear algebra and array operations and everything is about as vectorized as possible (no explicit `for`-loops when it comes to array computations).
 Despite this, all of the code is in native Python and so the frequent iteration through layers during forward passes and backpropagation creates overhead.
 When processing 60,000 examples for 15 epochs (see the [MNIST example](README.md#example---mnist-digit-classification)), it adds up and results in an excruciatingly slow training process.